khades/esp32-s3-synth/README.md

 also i implemented double buffering so i can use two cores.

+Probably need ring buffer and generate sound in it and read data from callback, filling on fly?

 ### Learning how DSP works - ✖

 When i will do simple good synth, i will move to the more processing\modeling stuff i wanted.